sourcegraph/about/blogposts/strange-loop-2019-riding-the-stream-processing-wave.md

 LinkedIn uses [Frame](https://www.slideshare.net/DavidStein1/frame-feature-management-for-productive-machine-learning) to abstract away all the details of data sources behind a single string.

 Just by specifying something like `com.linkedin.member.profile.Title`, both streaming and batch jobs alike can access the required data sources.
-This allows a lambda architecture with a single codebase, improving maintainability of processing pipeline code.
+This allows data scientists to ride on streams by making it really easy to refer to an existing feature, or to combine features.

 ## References